-Schools throughout Massachusetts are providing free grab-and-go meals for kids ages 0-18 this school year.
+Schools throughout Massachusetts are providing free grab-and-go meals for kids ages 0-18 during the 2020-21 school year.
 The waivers that allow for universal free meals make it possible for children and youth to access meals from any participating program.
 There are no eligibility requirements.
 You do not have to live in a particular town or attend a particular school to get these meals.
 Scroll down for information on Franklin County school districts with “Free Meals for Kids” programs that are particularly accessible.

 We will update this post regularly, but please check here: http://bit.ly/FCFoodResourcesList for comprehensive, current information about Food Access Resources in Franklin County during the COVID-19 public health crisis.

 Project Bread offers “Find a Meal” tools for sites throughout Massachusetts.
 There’s a handy map on this page: https://meals4kids.org/find-summer-meal-site.
 We recommend contacting sites to confirm details before visiting.

 School Closure Meal Sites & Schedules

 If you have questions about a specific district’s COVID-19 school closures meal program, contact the Food Services Department for that district or school.

 Greenfield Public Schools distributes meals from 10am-1pm on Monday, Wednesday, and Friday.

 Contact: Eliza Calkins, Director, Food and Nutrition Services

 413-772-1334 | firstname.lastname@example.org